 The refund calculation is based on the date of withdrawal.
 Any monies due the applicant or student will be refunded within 45 days of the date of cancellation, termination, or determination of withdrawal.
 If a student received a loan for tuition, a refund will be made to the lender to reduce the students' loan debt.

 The refund will be calculated as follows:

-- 1. Deduct the registration fee plus the cost of books, supplies, fees from the TOTAL COST for tuition, fees, and services. - 2.
-Divide this figure by the number of clock hours in the program.
-The result is the hourly charge for the program. - 3.
-Multiply the total hours scheduled to be attended on the last day of attendance by the hourly charge. - 4.
-Add to this the cost books, supplies, fees received. - 5.
-Subtract this figure from the total paid by the student or on the student's behalf.
+- 1. Determine percentage of the period of attendance that the student attended. - 2.
+Determine if eligible for a pro-rata refund. - 3.
+Divide this Institutional charges by the number of clock hours in the program.
+The result is the Hourly Charge for the program - 4.
+Multiply the total hours scheduled to be attended on the last day of attendance by the Hourly Charge which equals the Amount Owed. - 5.
+Determine what is refundable of the amount he student paid by subtracting the nonrefundable items. - 6.
+Calculate the amount to be refunded to the student.